Ashley Dunn, MPH

 A further goal of this early-stage funding is to enable investigators to gather proof-of-concept data that enables follow-on funding, information dissemination and most important, momentum that helps to move these novel solutions from the idea stage to clinical use.
 Transdisciplinary collaborations are encouraged but are not a requirement for funding.

-- Funding period — One year (January through December)
+- Funding period — One year (May - April)

 - Funding range — $15,000 to $50,000